andygill/haverscript/README.md

 The [examples](examples/README.md) directory contains several examples.

+The [DSL Design](DSL_DESIGN.md) page compares Haverscript to other LLM APIs, and gives rationale behind the design.

 ## Installing Haverscript

 Haverscript is available on GitHub: <https://github.com/andygill/haverscript>.
 While it is currently in alpha and considered experimental, it is ready to use out of the box.

+### Prerequisites

+You need to have [Ollama](https://ollama.com) already installed, or have access to an an Ollama compatible API end-point.

 ### Installation

 You can install Haverscript directly from the GitHub repository using `pip`.

-Here's how to set it up:
+Here's how to set up Haverscript:

 1. First, create and activate a Python virtual environment if you haven’t already: